 Expressive versus Reserved Communication Style

-Another difference in communication styles is due to amount of emotional expressiveness the speakers add to their verbal communication.
+Another difference in communication styles is due to the amount of emotional expressiveness the speakers add to their verbal communication.
 Hand gesturing, exaggerated facial expressions, high variation on tone, choice of colorful language, all contribute to the degree of expressiveness.

-If a person is not used to the accentuated conversation, the body gestures, changes in tone and voices, the differences in delivery of various parts of the message can completely obscure the informational content.
+If a person is not used to the accentuated conversation, the body gestures, changes in tone and voice, the differences in the delivery of various parts of the message can completely obscure the informational content.
 It’s easy to get lost when you don’t know what to focus on.
 And so the degree of expressiveness is yet another dimension that can divide speakers in a conversation.

 Below is a quick reference for the cultural differences in communication styles around the world.

 All of the above differences in communication styles presume that the individuals involved in a conversation have a language in common and are speaking on a subject matter that both sides are equally familiar with.
-If not, communication can breakdown for more reasons than failure to find a compatible communication styles.
+If not, communication can breakdown for more reasons than failure to find compatible communication styles.